braze-inc/braze-docs/_docs/_partners/additional_channels/mobile_wallet/passkit.md

 Once the data is passed into Braze, you can build audiences, personalize content via liquid, and trigger campaigns or Cavanses once these actions have been performed.

-### PassKit Integrations
+### Connect PassKit to Braze

 To pass data from PassKit, please ensure that you have set your Braze external ID as PassKit’s externalId.

-1. Within Settings, under Integrations within your PassKit Pass Project or Program click Connect under the Braze Tab.
+1. Within Settings, under Integrations within your PassKit Pass Project or Program click Connect under the Braze Tab.<br>![Settings Button][5]{: style="max-width:60%"}
 2. Fill out your Braze API Key, Endpoint URL, and provide a name for your connector.
-3. Toggle Enable Integration, and whichever events you want in Braze to trigger or personalize your messages with.
+3. Toggle Enable Integration, and whichever events you want in Braze to trigger or personalize your messages with.<br>![Connect to Braze][4]{: style="max-width:50%"}

 ## Create Pass using a SmartPass Link